Lam Research (LRCX)

 Founded in 1980 by David Lam, the man who pioneered semiconductor etching technology, Lam Research (NASDAQ:LRCX) is one of the leading providers of wafer fabrication equipment used to make semiconductors.

-• Healthy operating margin shows it’s a well-run company with efficient processes, and it turbocharged its profits by achieving some fixed cost leverage
+• Healthy operating margin shows it’s a well-run company with efficient processes, and its profits increased over the last five years as it scaled

 StockStory Analyst Team